ska-telescope/lmc-base-classes/docs/src/concepts/failure-guidelines.rst

 Once the initial Tango command has returned, there is no mechanism for the LRC to send a python ``Exception`` to the client.
-All that can be sent to the client is the result associated with the task via the ``longRunningCommandResult`` attribute.
+All that can be sent to the client is the result associated with the task via the LRC client/server protocol.
 In this case, it is recommended to use the task's associated status to distinguish between normal and abnormal failures.
 When following this recommendation, in the presence of any failure (abnormal or otherwise) the :class:`~ska_control_model.ResultCode` associated with the task should be :obj:`ResultCode.FAILED <ska_control_model.ResultCode.FAILED>`.
 If the failure is normal, the status of the task itself should be :obj:`TaskStatus.COMPLETED
 <ska_control_model.TaskStatus.COMPLETED>`, otherwise it should be
 :obj:`TaskStatus.FAILED <ska_control_model.TaskStatus.FAILED>`.

 In the case of an abnormal failure, if there is an associated ``Exception``, it should be logged before the task is completed.
 The ``task_callback`` provides an exception convenience argument which logs the ``Exception`` that is passed in and sets the task's associated result by default to the tuple ``(ResultCode.FAILED, str(exception))``.
 If you want a different result, the default can be overridden by using the result argument together with the exception argument.
 There is no requirement to use the ``task_callback`` with the exception argument, but it's still recommended to always log the exception for abnormal failures, even if supplying a different result.